 Policies on modern slavery

-We have a robust governance structure which oversees the development and implementation of policies that discuss our commitment to tackle modern slavery; a number of them have been reviewed this financial year.
-These include our suite of probity documents (Anti-Fraud, Anti-Theft and Anti-Corruption, Speak Out, Gifts and Hospitality and Anti-Money Laundering policies).
+We have a robust governance structure which oversees the development and implementation of policies that discuss our commitment to tackle modern slavery, these include and are not limited to:

 Our Safeguarding Adults and Children Policy includes specific reference to modern slavery and how to respond to and escalate any concerns.